 There’s an old business metaphor that illustrates making decisions and fixes as you go rather than fully planning ahead: It’s “building the plane while you’re flying.”

-Many leaders approach Go-to-Market (GTM) with the idea that they will build their Go-to-Market teams, get off the ground by hitting their initial revenue targets, and then invest in people, processes, and technology to ensure that it all works well together.
+Many leaders approach Go to Market with the idea that they will build their Go-to-Market teams, get off the ground by hitting their initial revenue targets, and then invest in people, processes, and technology to ensure that it all works well together.
 Unfortunately, the speed of business and the rate of change and innovation today no longer allow for this approach.
 Just to get the GTM engine to “fly” at the minimum speed to compete in the marketplace requires a core set of GTM technologies and operational expertise from day one.

 The new metaphor that I want to offer that illustrates the Go-to-Market pace is that we are now trying to retrofit a spaceship while traveling at the speed of light.
 No matter where you are on the Go-to-Market team—sales, marketing, customer success, or even the CEO—you’re experiencing the same thing: a Go-to-Market climate that requires a different level of leadership, a different level of customer engagement, a different level of systems and processes that support teams, and a new level of critical decision-making.
 That’s the impetus and why we’re having this conversation.